How To Survive Your Cubicle Job

 Make your workspace a more interesting place to work; make it yours.
 You might even be slightly more motivated to show up to work each morning.

-How can you expect yourself to be motivated to work hard and give all of your effort if there’s nothing that you’re working towards?
+How can you expect yourself to be motivated to work hard and give all of your efforts if there’s nothing that you’re working towards?
 I’m sure you’re not planning on working in a 5x5 cubicle for the rest of your life.
 So, make a plan.
 Why are you going to continue to show up to work each morning and produce your best quality work even if it means staying at the office for an extra hour?
 Are you showing your boss that you’re worthy of that big promotion and being upgraded to the corner office with windows?
 Maybe you’re undergoing a job search and you’re hoping for a letter of recommendation from your current boss raving about your accomplishments and the hard work you’ve put in over the years.
 You might even be preparing to start your own business and this cubicle job is your opportunity to save money and learn everything you possibly can while working under another professional.

 Whatever your reason or motivation may be, it will be why you show up to your office day after day.
 This is how you will survive your cubicle years.
 Make sure your goals are important enough to provide sufficient motivation to get you through the week, month, or even year behind those tall cubicle panels.

 Believe it or not, you are allowed to have friends at work.
-I understand that your cubicle walls keep everyone seperated and focused on their own work, but try to avoid secluding yourself and not speaking to anyone all day.
+I understand that your cubicle walls keep everyone separated and focused on their own work, but try to avoid secluding yourself and not speaking to anyone all day.
 Make plans to go out for drinks after work, go to lunch together.
 Having a friend or two in the office can drastically improve your day.
 It’s difficult staring at the same monitor screen all day long without a change in scenery or real conversation that involves actual speaking instead of a new email notification.
 Connect with your coworkers and add some enjoyment to your day.

 The Little Things